” “. an

 The present Parish was originally part of the Parish of St. James, Clerkenwell.

-The Church of St Mark cost about £16,000 to build.
-Today the church is a Grade II listed building, a focal point of The New River Conservation Area, and whose west tower continues to be a handsome and important feature in townscape with commanding views across London.
+The Church cost about £16,000 to build.
+Today the church is a Grade II listed building, a focal point of the New River Conservation Area, and whose west tower continues to be a handsome and important feature in townscape with commanding views across London.
 It is floodlit at night.
-Nicholas Pevsner has described the church as “a neat Gothic box.”
+Nicholas Pevsner described the church as “a neat Gothic box.”

-Following the Great War 1914 – 1918 the local Finsbury Rifles Regiment erected a lasting memorial to their fallen comrades on the north side of the nave.
+On the north side of the nave is a memorial to the members of the local Finsbury Rifles regiment, which was moved here in 1965 from barracks in Albany Street.
 It carries all their names and the brigade colours.
-Names of those in the regiment who gave their lives in The Second World War 1939 – 1945 were subsequently added.
+Names of those who gave their lives in the Second World War 1939 – 1945 were subsequently added.
 Poppies are laid and silence observed each year on Remembrance Sunday in their memory.

-During the war a barrage balloon broke from it’s moorings and became entangled on one of the pinnacles of the tower.
-On 21st September 1941 a series of incendiary bombs damaged buildings across the square including the east end of the church.
+During the war a barrage balloon broke from its moorings and became entangled on one of the pinnacles of the tower.
+In 1941, bombs damaged buildings across the square including the east end of the Church.
 Much of the glass was lost in the blast and the roof partially damaged.

-A large part of the Church was closed for several years following the war damage.
+A large part of the Church was closed for nearly twenty years following the war damage.
 This necessitated repairs to the roof, removal of the wall plaster, and construction of the present columns and other steelwork to strengthen the roof.
 During this time the congregation continued to worship regularly in the Chapel with the occasional wedding and larger events being held in the damaged Church.
-Repair work, together with replacement of the window glass, allowed the Church to return to full use again in 1962 – 21 years after the initial damage!
+Repair work, together with replacement of the window glass, allowed the Church to return to full use again only in 1962.

-The London Metropolitan Water Board ( then located in Roseberry Avenue ) commissioned the striking East window to be erected by A.E.
+The London Metropolitan Water Board (then located in Rosebery Avenue) commissioned the striking East window to be erected by A.E.
 Buss of Goddard & Gibbs in 1962.
 The window depicts the risen glory of Christ ascending.
-The grey logo of The London Metropolitan Water Board ( now Thames Water ) is central at the base and commemorates the building of the New River, between 1604 and 1613 by Sir Hugh Myddelton.
+The grey logo of The London Metropolitan Water Board (now Thames Water) is central at the base and commemorates the building of the New River, between 1604 and 1613 by Sir Hugh Myddelton.
 Dame Alice Owen, a great local benefactor, is depicted on the left with the coat of arms of the Corporation of the City of London (who remain patrons of the parish today).
-To the right is The coat of arms of Finsbury and a picture of the Angel Inn one time first coaching house on leaving the city.
+To the right is the coat of arms of Finsbury and a picture of the Angel Inn, at one time first coaching house on leaving the city.

 The Millennium was celebrated with a new Church Banner being created out of designs from the congregation.
-The tree of life on the back has leaves depicting the friends and the families of donors to the project.
+The “tree of life” depicted on the back has leaves depicting the friends and the families of donors to the project.

 Throughout this period, the Congregation had to manage a number of problems with the building fabric, mainly with a deteriorating roof.
 After ten years of money-raising and several attempts to obtain grants for the renewal of the roof covering, we were successful in being given finance by The Heritage Lottery Fund.
 This allowed all the roofs to be recovered in 2004 – the roof structure to be put in order, new access stairs and lighting to the Tower to be installed, and the rainwater pipes and drains to be overhauled.